 This guide will cover all the nitty-gritty of DMARC, including how to set up and check if DMARC passes your domain.

 DMARC stands for Domain-based Message Authentication, Reporting & Conformance.
-DMARC is a standard email authentication protocol that helps you take an authoritative action in case DKIM/SPF fails.
+It is a standard email authentication protocol that takes an authoritative action in case DKIM/SPF fails.

 DMARC performs the following functions: